dylankmoore/dylankmoore/README.md

     Console.WriteLine($"Hi there! 👋 My name is {name}.");
     Console.WriteLine($"I've recently graduated from a full stack web development program at {bootcamp} 👩🏻‍💻.
-    I'm passionate about building visually pleasing, easy to use applications.
+    I'm passionate about building visually pleasing, easy to use applications.");

+    Console.WriteLine($"I've spent the last year learning and honing my skills in {languages}.
     I'm currently looking for job opportunities and to network with others in the tech community.");

-    Console.WriteLine($"I've spent the last year learning and mastering {languages}.");
     Console.WriteLine($"Some of my interests include {interests}.");
     Console.WriteLine($"It's nice to meet you!
 Feel free to reach out to me via 📧 {email}.");